 Begin with prayer.
 Ask God to impress the importance of His Word on your heart and help you to be effective in committing it to memory.
+Then, practice the gospel presentation.

 By the end of the study, participants will be able to explain the connection between memorizing, meditating upon, and cherishing God's Word and create a plan to memorize and meditate upon key Scriptures.